noc92/openmusichistory/sanz_canarios.md

 | 1697 | Released the third and final volume of his work |
 | ~1710 | Believed to have died around this year |

 Gaspar Sanz was a Spanish composer, Baroque guitarist, and Catholic priest.
-After theological studies in Spain, he pursued music in Rome, where he studied under respected musicians like **Lelio Colista**.
+After theological studies in Spain, he pursued music in Rome, where he studied under respected musicians like **Lelio Colista**, who was praised by [Arcangelo Corelli](corelli_la_folia.md) as one of the ***"più professori musici di Roma"*** (the most esteemed music professors in Rome).
 Sanz returned to Spain as a skilled guitarist, eventually tutoring noble pupils and writing a comprehensive guitar method.

 His three-volume *Instrucción de Música sobre la Guitarra Española* outlined foundational techniques: **punteado** (plucking) and **rasgueado** (strumming).
 He employed **tablature notation** and an **alphabet-based chord system** similar to today's Nashville Number System.
 These innovations solidified the Baroque guitar's place in art music and influenced generations of guitarists.